-Every year the Scottish SPCA rescues and rehabilitates thousands of sick, injured and orphaned wild animals.
+Every year the Scottish SPCA rescues thousands of sick, injured and orphaned wild animals.

-You can help us rescue and rehabilitate Scotland's sick, injured and orphaned wildlife and help us build our new wildlife rescue centre by joining the Scottish SPCA for £1 a week.
+You can help us rescue and rehabilitate Scotland's sick, injured and orphaned wildlife and help us build our new wildlife rescue centre by joining the Scottish SPCA by making a monthly donation.

 If you are aware of an animal in danger or distress, please call our animal helpline on 03000 999 999.